spike-js/rfcs/architecture/configuration.md

 allow the users a limited interface for changing some of the default behavior of `spike` for a smoother experience.

-This configuration will be handled by a configuration object, that will exist under a `"spike"` key in the users `package.json` or a `spike.config.js` file in the source directory.
+This configuration will be handled by a configuration object, which is exported from a `spike.config.js` file in the project root.

 ## Scope